AntonioGassner/KEBI-ADOxx/README.md

 Now, you will also need icons to make it work, which are provided inside the repository as well.

 Extras -> Import -> select all the icons

+# Example model

+ADOxx model.adl contains a model drawn with the ADOxx modelling tool